80 days, indeterminate

 Originally given to author and tomato authority Craig LeHoullier

 of Sevierville, Tennessee.
 Mr. Green reported that he had been given the seeds by a neighbor named Jean Greenlee of Rutledge, Tennessee in 1986-1987.
 Her grandfather had received them from Cherokee Indians some hundred years prior.
+Craig named the variety, introduced it to the gardening community, and the rest is history.
 Each packet contains approximately 20 seeds, and there are about 85 seeds per gram.